vahidid/model-logger/README.md

 for update you can see what field change from value to value :)

-it's develop on Laravel 8.12.1
+it's developed on Laravel 8.12.1

 ## Installation
 you need to install first from composer